Bridging the Skills Gap: Workforces for Electrification

 Figure 7 – Forecast Change in FTEs Needed Over Time, Source: Energeia analysis, Note: Field = Field Services, EE/BE/PV = Energy efficiency, building electrification and photovoltaics, Eng = Engineering, Major = Major Works, Dx = Distribution, Gx = Generation

-Moving to a 100% renewable grid requires a more decentralized system, requiring a large shift in focus and reallocation of the spending and workforce.
+Moving to a 100% renewable grid is likely to involve a more decentralized system, requiring a large shift in focus and reallocation of spending and workforce composition.
+Key recommendations from this work included the need to enhance their understanding of:

 Gas Infrastructure Decommissioning